Vice Chancellor's Message

 We continue to grow our research enterprise yearly, even at a time when funding dollars from the National Institutes of Health are declining and the competition for funding is challenging.
-In 2011, our innovated investigators were awarded a record amount of funds totaling $147 million.
+In 2013, our innovated investigators were awarded a record amount of funds close to $150 million.
 This funding provides economic support for the public and private sectors in New Mexico.

 We conduct research that will impact New Mexicans and the diseases they face, such as diabetes, cancer, asthma, stroke, addiction and substance abuse, and heart disease.
 We are committed to expanding and amplifying our understanding of and ability to serve all New Mexicans.
 Our researchers have established clinics and projects in many underserved, rural areas of New Mexico, and have had success in developing significant ways of using state-of-the-art technology.
 For example, we conduct research in environment health, such as examining the effects of uranium on New Mexican populations or the effects of arsenic levels in drinking water.
 We reach out to expectant mothers who may lack access to healthcare in some parts of the state, or erect cutting-edge programs in telehealth, such as Project ECHO, which provides real-time video access for clinicians in remote areas of New Mexico, linking them with consulting University physicians, researchers and healthcare experts.